bintlabs/python-sync-db/merge.md

 Operation compression must reach these states for the merge to have a good chance of success.

-The rules applied for compressing sequences of operations are simple, yet different when compressing the local database or the server-sent operations.
+The rules applied for compressing sequences of operations over a single object are simple, yet different when compressing the local database or the server-sent operations.
 The library assumes that the local database is complying with the restriction imposed on its use: primary keys cannot be recycled.
 When this is true, a delete operation marks the end of an object reference's lifetime.
 Thus, a delete operation must be the final operation of a local operation sequence, each time a delete exists at all in said sequence.

 On the server-sent message, however, the operation set could be originated from various nodes.
 Since conflict resolution could (and